-E. Commission / Deferred commission
+E. Commission / deferred commission

-It represents the received and paid commissions resulted from subscription in takaful policies, this commission is deferred and amortized over the period in which the related contributions are earned.
+It represents commission received and paid on contributions from subscription of takaful policies, this commission is deferred and amortized over the period in which the related contributions are earned.

 F. Unexpired risk reserve (unearned contribution)

 Contribution income under a policy is recognized over the period of takaful from the date of inception of the policy to which it relates to its expiry.